 Jacksboro is a very small city located in the state of Texas.
 With a population of 4,424 people and two constituent neighborhoods, Jacksboro is the 387th largest community in Texas.

-Jacksboro is a blue-collar town, with 39.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Jacksboro is a blue-collar town, with 41.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jacksboro is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Jacksboro who work in office and administrative support (13.66%), management occupations (7.98%), and food service (7.49%).
+There are especially a lot of people living in Jacksboro who work in office and administrative support (13.70%), management occupations (10.96%), and teaching (6.78%).

-The per capita income in Jacksboro in 2010 was $19,136, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $76,544 for a family of four.
+The per capita income in Jacksboro in 2010 was $21,070, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,280 for a family of four.
 However, Jacksboro contains both very wealthy and poor people as well.

+Jacksboro is a very ethnically-diverse city.
 The people who call Jacksboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksboro residents report their race to be White, followed by Black or African-American.
 Jacksboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.61% of the city’s residents.
-Important ancestries of people in Jacksboro include German, English, Dutch, and Scottish.
+People of Hispanic or Latino origin account for 19.77% of the city’s residents.
+Important ancestries of people in Jacksboro include German, English, Dutch, and British.

 The most common language spoken in Jacksboro is English.
 Other important languages spoken here include Spanish and African languages.